What are the good practices for daily inspection on site

 We advise you to check:

-• The winch cables – must not be rusted, untwisted, crushed, pinched;
+• Winch cables – must not be rusted, untwisted, crushed, pinched;

 • The winch covers – are they positioned correctly?